-1. Choose a Username that is hard to guess and not used on any other website.
+- Choose a username that is hard to guess and not used on any other website.
 Never share your username with anyone.

-2. Create a Password that is long (at least 15 characters) and that is not used on any other website.
+- Create a password that is long (at least 15 characters) and that is not used on any other website.

-Warning about Login 2FA backups: A poorly stored 2FA backup can be counter-productive and result in your 2FA being compromised.
-If you are worried about losing your Login 2FA, set up a Master Key instead (see below).
+Warning about sign-In 2FA backups: A poorly stored 2FA backup can be counter-productive and result in your 2FA being compromised.
+If you are worried about losing your sign-in 2FA, set up a Master Key (see below).

-Warning about authenticator apps that use cloud storage: If their cloud storage is hacked, it can compromise your Login 2FA.
+Warning about authenticator apps that use cloud storage: If their cloud storage is hacked, it can compromise your sign-In 2FA.

-4. Set up a Master Key to have additional protection from password resets (in case your email is compromised) and as a backup for your Login 2FA.
+- Set up a Master Key to have additional protection from password resets (in case your email is compromised) and as a backup for your sign-In 2FA.

-IMPORTANT: Make sure the Master Key is set up using a different method from your Login 2FA.
-For example, if you use a Yubikey for Login 2FA, then use authenticator app or a different Yubikey for the Master Key.
+IMPORTANT: Make sure the Master Key is set up using a different method from your sign-In 2FA.
+For example, if you use a Hardware Security Key for sign-In 2FA, then use an authenticator app or a different Hardware Security Key for the Master Key.

-5. Beware of Phishing scams.
-Even Login 2FA can't protect your account if you enter it on a phishing website or share it with a scammer.
+- Beware of phishing scams.
+Even sign-In 2FA can't protect your account if you enter it on a phishing website or share it with a scammer.

-1. Create a Password using the same tips as for your Kraken password, but make the email password different.
+- Create a password using the same tips as for your Kraken password, but make the email password different.

-2. Set up Login 2FA just as you would for your Kraken account, and don't use the SMS option if your email provider offers it.
+- Set up sign-In 2FA just as you would for your Kraken account and don't use the SMS option if your email provider offers it.

-5. Set up PGP (for Advanced users).
+- Set up PGP (for Advanced clients).
 If your email application supports PGP, enter your PGP public key in your Kraken account settings to receive signed and encrypted email from us.

 PGP encryption makes it so that even if your email address is compromised, the hacker won't be able to read your automated emails from Kraken unless they also have your private key.

-A compromised internet connection can steal your login details and direct you to phishing sites.
+A compromised internet connection can steal your sign-in details and direct you to phishing sites.
 Here are some ways you can secure your internet connection:

-1. Device password.
-Create a secure passphrase and use fingerprint login if possible.
-Avoid easy to guess pins and login patterns.
+- Device password.
+Create a secure passphrase and use fingerprint sign-in if possible.
+Avoid easy to guess pins and sign-in patterns.

-3. Never give remote access.
+- Never give remote access.
 Some customer service teams will request remote access to your computer to help troubleshoot technical issues, but this is very dangerous and it is also the favorite technique of scammers.
-So always say 'No' to applications such as RemotePC, TeamViewer, and GoToMyPC.
+So always say 'No' to applications such as AnyDesk, TeamViewer, RemotePC and GoToMyPC.
 Kraken Support will never ask you to install remote access software!

-4. Avoid public devices.
-Only login from your personal devices.
+- Avoid public devices.
+Only sign in from your personal devices.

-Once you've finished verifying and setting up your Kraken account, you can add even more protections in case your login is compromised in any way.
+Once you've finished verifying and setting up your Kraken account, you can add even more protections in case your sign-in is compromised in any way.

 Important: If you want the option to immediately turn off the GSL at any time, you'll need to setup the Master Key before enabling the GSL.
 Kraken Support cannot speed up GSL removal.